ITCENTERCESU/Asset_Management_System/README.md

 How to's:

 OUR GROUP'S PRINCIPLE IN DOING THIS PROJECT THRU GIT
-1. Commit and Push (kahit masakit ang salitang commitment :( )
+1. PULL then Commit and Push (kahit masakit ang salitang commitment :( )
 2. Pull and pull until you die haha (jowk lng xD pero seriously we PULL :) )
 3. Warn others first when you are going to commit or pull something. :) Mahirap na kapag nagsabay.